A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Results

-Figure \ref{fig:numerical_results} shows the results of running the algorithm for systems with the number of equations $N$ ranging from 4 to $2^{26}$.
-Systems with $\log_2 N$ being 2, 4, 8, 12, 16, 20, 24, and 26 equations are considered.
-With all the post-processing methods, the results show good accuracy up to $N=2^{24}$.
-At $N=2^{24}$, the estimates with no post-processing and measurement error mitigation both have 29\% relative error, while the estimate with measurement error mitigation and zero noise extrapolation is reduced to 2\%.
-There is a sharp decrease in accuracy for $N=2^{26}$, and the reasons for this sharp decrease are not clear.
-Across all problems, measurement error mitigation provides at best a slight improvement in accuracy compared to the solutions with no post-processing.
-The dominant noise appears to be from executing the circuits, and zero noise extrapolation significantly reduces the error in the estimate of $\braket{z}{x}$.
+Figure \ref{fig:ibm_results} illustrates the results for systems with between four and $2^{26}$ equations, or $4\leq N \leq 2^{26}$.
+All three post-processing approaches are reasonably accurate for problems up to $N=2^{24}$, but at $N=2^{24} (\approx 10^7)$, the estimates with no post-processing and measurement error mitigation both have $29\%$ relative error, while the estimate with measurement error mitigation and zero noise extrapolation is reduced to $2\%$.
+When $N=2^{26}$, there is a sharp decrease in accuracy, and the reasons for this are not clear.
+Two hypotheses are that the larger circuit was forced to use a part of the chip with higher error rates and/or that the compiler struggled to optimize the larger circuit.

+Additionally, for all problems, measurement error mitigation provides at best a slight improvement in accuracy compared to the solutions with no post-processing.
+Conversely, zero noise extrapolation significantly reduces the error in the estimate of $\braket{z}{x}$.
 It should be noted that for a random state, $\ket{y}$, $\braket{z}{y}\approx 0$, or more precisely $E[|\braket{z}{y}|^2]\sim 1/N$.

-The condition number of all matrices we have used in our experimental investigation is 2, irrespective of the problem size.
-This justifies our choice of keeping the number of shots fixed across problem sizes.
-The error is essentially dominated by hardware noise, which has a mild dependence on the problem size due to the simplicity of the quantum circuits involved.
+These results suggest that the dominant source of error is hardware noise during circuit execution, which has a mild dependence on the problem size due to the simplicity of the quantum circuits involved.